bergwerf/retro/_posts/2017-08-27-fltk-in-the-dart-vm.md

 ## Working with OpenGL and Cairo
 Something that is quite exiting is the ability to directly use Cairo and OpenGL in FLTK.
-This is also possible via Dart using the `dartgl` and the `cairodart` packages on Pub which provide native bindings.
-FLTK can setup the context.
-As a result a simple drawing program can be written like in the following example.
+This is also possible via Dart using the `dartgl` and the `cairodart` packages from Pub which provide native bindings to these libraries.
+FLTK can setup the required context.
+As a result a simple drawing program can be written as in the following example.
 A number of other examples can be found in [test/classic][7].

 ```dart
 import 'dart:math';